Shoal Creek Flooding-Staying Aware and Staying Safe

 - Avoid driving unless there’s an emergency.

-- Stay away from bodies of water.
+- Stay away from bodies of water, especially creeks, trails, culverts, ponds and other drainage infrastructure.

 If you have to drive during a flooding event, use extreme caution.
 In Texas, 75% of flood-related deaths occur in vehicles.
 Not all flooded roads will be barricaded, so please avoid low water crossings and actively look for water on the road.
 When in doubt, “Turn Around, Don’t Drown!”